iorad/integrations/README.md

 After you have successfully followed through the steps above, you will find IoradWebWidget.js in scripts/vendor/dist.

 ### To Install:
-* go to Helpdesk rebranding page - https://{your_domain}.freshdesk.com/account/edit
+* Go to Helpdesk rebranding page - https://{your_domain}.freshdesk.com/account/edit
 * Click on **Customize Portal**
 * Click on the **Layout & pages** tab
 * Go to **Page layout** editor